aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Acornling.md

 - Yield all frames until `forcemove` is done
 - `sounds[9]` stopped
 - DoDamage 1 call happens
-- Over the course of 40.0 frames, this enemy is moved by +2.5 in x via a BeizierCurve3 with a ymax of 4.0
+- Over the course of 40.0 frames, this enemy moves to + 2.5 in x via a BeizierCurve3 with a ymax of 4.0
 - animstate set to 23 (`Chase`)
 - Yield for 0.5 seconds